 On Tuesday I decided not to sleep in.
 This was not a problem because my night’s sleep at the Panoramic Hotel was quite invigorating.

-I awoke and went for a city stroll that unbeknowst to me lead into a round trip six hour hike to the hilltop monastery.
+I awoke and went for a city stroll that unbeknownst to me lead to a six-hour round-trip hike to the hilltop monastery.

 When my legs could take me no further I rode a mule.

 When I realized that after an hour into the hike I was still a ways from the monastery I became annoyed, but I persevered.
 Alexc told me we’d reach the monastery after a short hike.
 I misjudged this statement.
 For Alex, a short hike is six hours long.
 For me, I thought it would take us only thirty minutes.